 If you have the opportunity to first volunteer as a civilian in Colombia, Peru or Brazil, do so.
 Eventually, your landlord, your boss, your greengrocer will know someone in town, like a herbalist from the market, who in turn knows someone else, and that person knows yet another someone and gradually, through this chain, you get to experienced curanderos and through them to someone in a tribe, who has no mediators working with him, and is not interested in the lure of the money of the Westerners.

 In such tribes, once – that is IF – they have received you, believing the spirits of the forest brought you to them, they will truly want to help you.
-Often they will not even ask for money, but will leave it to you to decide want to give for the help.
-This is not to say that everyone who will charge a specific price for helping on your spiritual journey is necessarily a bad healer; but, if you are seriously ill in the curanderos of a certain tribe will not accept you unless you pay a generous amount of money for your stay with them, you know straight away that you do not even want to be admitted there!
+Often they will not even ask for money, but will leave it to decide want to give for the help.
+This is not to say that everyone who will charge a specific price for helping on your spiritual journey is necessarily a bad healer; but, if you are seriously ill the curanderos of a certain tribe will not accept you unless you pay a generous amount of money for your stay with them, you know straight away that you do not even want to be admitted there!

 There are healers who will accept you, help you, sometimes take money for food, but not for their healing.
 You will pay them back in a different way, with the help needed, such as cooking, constructing, teaching children, permaculture farming, help with breeding etc.